garylirocks/quickrefs/microsoft-defender.markdown

 And you can create **Governance rule** to assign owners (by email or resource tag) and time frames to recommendations automatically

+### Agentless scanning

+This scans VM disks, so it needs the built-in role “VM scanner operator”, which has permissions like `Microsoft.Compute/disks/read`, `Microsoft.Compute/virtualMachines/read`

+### Cloud Security Explorer

+Allows you to build queries interactively to hunt for risks, like SQL servers WHICH contain sensitive data AND is exposed to the Internet

+### Extensions for Compute resources

+- Collects data from compute resources, such as VMs, VMSS, IaaS containers, and non-Azure computers, data is collected using:
+  - Azure Monitor Agent (AMA)
+  - Microsoft Defender for Endpoint (MDE)
+  - Log Analytics Agent
+  - Azure Policy Add-on for Kubernetes
+- Some Defender plans require "monitoring components" to collect data from your workloads
+  - Defender for Servers
+    - Azure Arc agent (For multicloud and on-premises servers)
+    - Microsoft Defender for Endpoint
+    - Vulnerability assessment
+    - Azure Monitor Agent or Log Analytics agent
+  - Defender for SQL servers on machines
+    - Azure Arc agent (For multicloud and on-premises servers)
+    - Azure Monitor Agent or Log Analytics agent
+    - Automatic SQL server discovery and registration
+  - Defender for Containers
+    - Azure Arc agent (For multicloud and on-premises servers)
+    - Defender profile, Azure Policy Extension, Kubernetes audit log data
+- When you enable an extension, it will be installed on any new or existing resource, by assigning a security policy.
+  - eg. After enable "Guest Configuration agent", policies like "ASC provisioning Guest Configuration agent for Linux" will be assigned
+  - Policy assignment will be removed once you disable the config

 ### Just-In-Time (JIT) VM access

 - A feature of Defender for Servers